 - Patients should not go swimming so their eyes do not come into contact with unnecessary chemicals.

 - Patients should avoid rubbing their eyes and should not wear any makeup products on or around their eyes when the eyes are healing.

 Upper Blepharoplasty Recovery

 Upper blepharoplasty procedures tend to be performed to address concerns over signs of aging and excess skin on the eyelids.
 The surgery tends to make an incision across the crease of the eyelid so that a section of excess skin can be removed.
 Gauze will be placed over the eyes following the surgery and it is important to have an adult stay with you for the first couple of days.
 Both bruising and swelling are normal side effects of the surgery and a cold compress can be applied to help these subside.
-Upper blepharoplasty can be a more extensive type of blepharoplasty surgery and it can take up to fourteen days to recover.
+Upper eyelid surgery can be a more extensive type of eyelid surgery and it can take up to fourteen days to recover.

 Lower Blepharoplasty Recovery

 Lower blepharoplasty procedures are performed on the skin under the eyes and are performed for a variety of reasons.
 Some patients have concerns regarding signs of aging under their eyes including sagging skin, fine lines, or wrinkles.
 Alternatively, some younger patients desire lower eyelid surgery as they have concerns regarding the appearance of dark undereye circles.
 When recovering from the procedure you will likely have gauze placed under your eyes and will be given eye drops or ointment to apply to keep the eyes lubricated and prevent dryness.
 Side effects such as swelling and bruising are also likely to occur for the first week or so.